pingidentity/status-servlet/README.md

 ## Usage

 Request the servlet at the configured path.
 For example, `https://server/status`.
-If the Data Governance Server's services are available, a 200 OK will be returned.
+If the Data Governance Broker's services are available, a 200 OK will be returned.
 Otherwise, a 503 SERVICE UNAVAILABLE will be returned.